blinkmeoff/Signals/README.md

 # Signals

-This is a fork with SPM of Telegram SSignalKit
+This is SwiftSignalKit with Swift Package Manager, for of Telegram SSignalKit